yuehaowong/devOpsDemo/README-AWS.md

             - If you've created a load balancer, you'll point your A record at the load balancer.
             - If you have a single instance, you'll point your A record at the Elastic Beanstalk environment
     1. You can check DNS propogation through sites like [dnschecker.org](https://dnschecker.org)

+## Tear down your AWS application

+1. ### Log in as your IAM User
+    Not sure what your IAM user account number is?
+Sign in as the root user for your account using your email address, and navigate to the 'Users' page from your IAM dashboard.
+Select your IAM administrator name and not the number inside of your User ARN.
+This is your IAM account number.

+1. ### Tear down Elastic Container Registry (ECR)
+    Head on over to Services => Elastic Container Registry.
+You will immediately be presented with your ECR repositories.
+Select your repository entitled ‘mm’ and click the delete button above.
+You will be required to confirm deletion in this step and most other steps in this process.
+Be sure to check both your Private and Public tabs and confirm both are empty.

+1. ### Tear down your database (RDS)
+    Now we can navigate to Services => RDS => Databases and see our RDS instance running.
+Select your ‘mmdb-prod-instance-1’ db and select Actions => Delete.
+This is going to take a few moments to complete.
+During this tear-down process, please wait for deletion to complete at every step.
+If you attempt to tear down multiple services at once, you may run into conflicts that will prevent thorough deletion.
+Patience is your friend.

+1. ### Terminate Elastic Compute Cloud (EC2) instances
+    Next up, go to Services => EC2 => Instances and you can see your Elastic Compute Cloud instance running.
+If you select your EC2 instance, click Instance State => Terminate Instance, it may give you a notice that your instance is attached to an EC2 auto-scaling group.
+In this case, at the bottom of the left sidebar, click Auto-Scaling Groups, select your group(s), click Delete, and wait for completion.

+    Go back to Instances and confirm that your instance displays as 'Terminated'.
+If you navigate to your EC2 dashboard, you can also click ‘Load Balancers’ and delete your load balancers.

+    Again from your dashboard, click ‘Key Pairs’ and delete any key pairs you have.
+Lastly, click ‘Security Groups’ and delete all of your security groups for any EC2 instances.
+You will have to delete them one at a time, as they are dependent upon each other.
+You should be able to successfully delete all but the default security group.

+1. ### Chop down your Elastic Beanstalk
+    Navigate to Services => Elastic Beanstalk => Applications, select your megamarkets application, then click Actions => Delete Application.
+You’ll be shown a notification that indicates that the corresponding environment will be terminated upon deletion of the application.
+Go ahead and confirm deletion.

+    Navigate to your Environments page and you should see the health of your environment change from red to grey.
+The environment is now in the process of being torn down.
+Clicking on the environment, you will see a grey spinner.
+This is going to take a while, so go grab a snack and wait for your environment to turn down.
+When the environment has been successfully terminated, the environment name will display with the (terminated) tag.

+1. ### Empty and delete your Simple Storage Systems (S3) bucket We’re almost done!
+Let’s navigate to Services => S3 to view your storage buckets!
+Buckets are containers that store your data in S3.
+Go ahead and select your S3 bucket and click Empty.
+You cannot delete the bucket until it has been emptied.
+Upon a successful empty, you will see a green Success banner pop up at the top of your page.

+    Now we have to actually delete the bucket itself.
+Click Exit to go back to your Buckets page and select your now empty bucket.
+You’ll notice that if you select your bucket, click and confirm Delete, you’ll get an authentication error.
+Don’t panic.
+You just need to delete the bucket policy.
+Go back to your Buckets page and click the name of your bucket.
+In the Permissions tab, you will see Bucket Policy.
+Click Delete.
+You’ll see another green Success banner at the top of the page.

+    NOW, go back to your Buckets page and try deleting the bucket again.
+Should work out real nice for ya.
+If not, then you are most definitely experiencing an IAM policy issue, and the error message that appears will point you in the right direction to change your s3:deleteBucket policy from ‘Deny’ to ‘Allow’.

+1. ### Topple your CloudFormation stacks
+    This step is mostly for verification that your terminations/deletions have been successful.
+Go to Services => CloudFormation and ensure you have no stacks on your dashboard.
+No stacks here?
+Great.
+Go to the next step.

+    If you have a stack on your dashboard, that indicates that there was an issue terminating your Elastic Beanstalk application or environment.
+Go back to your Elastic Beanstalk console and try terminating again.
+While Elastic Beanstalk is working on terminating your environment, your CloudFormation stack should display DELETE-IN-PROGRESS as its status.

+    Go get another snack and wait for your environment to shut down… Again…  You might need to refresh the page to make sure your event logs are updated.
+Sometimes it stalls out, so don’t be alarmed.

+1. ### Check your billing information
+    Log out of your IAM user account and log back in as your AWS root user.
+Go ahead and navigate to Services => Billing to see your Billing & Cost Management Dashboard.
+If you get an alert email from AWS at any point after completing the above steps, you should probably try looking here first.
+You will be able to see how many requests you’re handling per service, and if anything is approaching the limit, you are probably still running something on that AWS service.

+    If you are experiencing any issues that are not addressed in this section, feel free to browse the AWS forums for troubleshooting tips or reach out to AWS support directly.